wolfysdl/EA-OTools/README.md

 `-padFsh <size>` - pad resulting .fsh files to the specified size (in bytes).
 This option is ignored if the size of resulting file is greater than the specified value

 `-ignoreEmbeddedTextures` - ignore any embedded textures in the input model

+`-ord` - import to .ord and .orl files

 **Source code dependencies**